History of GI at Penn

-Division of Gastroenterology Today - The Division of Gastroenterology in the Department of Medicine at Penn is a robust academic unit, with 46 full-time faculty whose clinical and scientific expertise covers the spectrum of areas within modern gastroenterology.
-There are 19 fellows in training.
-The total staff is nearly 200.
+Division of Gastroenterology Today - The Division of Gastroenterology in the Department of Medicine at Penn is a robust academic unit, with 60 full-time faculty whose clinical and scientific expertise covers the spectrum of areas within modern gastroenterology.
+There are 20 fellows in training.
+The total staff is over 200.

 The Division also participates intensively in the education and training of undergraduate students, medical and graduate students, combined degree students, medical residents, and GI fellows.
 GI fellows are recruited from outstanding medical residency programs.
 The GI fellowship is supported through two NIH T32 training grants - one in basic sciences and the other in GI epidemiology.
 Intensive efforts are pursued on behalf of medical students in their basic science and clinical curricula, with venues for research at all stages.
 Finally, an innovative research program for undergraduate students was initiated and has matured into an NIH R25 training grant.

 Sponsored program awards and proposals have grown impressively under Dr. Rustgi since October 1998.
-Total awards have increased from $4.525 million in FY1999 to $16 million in FY2013.
+Total awards have increased from $4.525 million in FY1999 to $17 million in FY2017.
 The Division has witnessed the rapid emergence of multidisciplinary research-funded efforts which have nurtured collaborative relationships across the Penn campus and beyond:

-NIH/NIDDK Center for Molecular Studies in Digestive and Liver Diseases (P30), Anil K. Rustgi, M.D., Director - Comprising 55 members and 20 associate members from various schools, departments, centers and institutes at the University of Pennsylvania, this Center is only one of 17 funded major GI/Liver Centers in the United States.
+NIH/NIDDK Center for Molecular Studies in Digestive and Liver Diseases (P30), Anil K. Rustgi, M.D., Director - Comprising nearly 45 members and nearly 20 associate members from various schools, departments, centers and institutes at the University of Pennsylvania, this Center is only one of 17 funded major GI/Liver Centers in the United States.

-NIH/NCI Program Project "Mechanisms of Esophageal Carcinogenesis" (PO1), Anil K. Rustgi, M.D., PI - This program project encompasses investigators from the GI Division, Abramson Cancer Center, Wistar Institute, the Howard Hughes Medical Institute, and the Departments of Genetics and Pharmacology at Penn.
+NIH/NCI Program Project "Mechanisms of Esophageal Carcinogenesis" (PO1), Anil K. Rustgi, M.D., PI - This program project encompasses investigators from the GI Division and Abramson Cancer Center.
 GI cancers has emerged as a major area of emphasis of the Abramson Cancer Center, and of the medical school's strategic initiative in cancer biology.
 This particular PO1 is only the second one obtained in the area historically through the NCI.

 Dr. Rustgi has emphasized partnerships between the GI Division and industry - pharmaceutical and biotechnology.
 Particular areas of focus include tissue procurement and analysis, databases and translational research.

 New clinical research grants have been fostered.
-Particular areas of growth have occurred in hepatology, GI oncology, IBD, endoscopy, and acid-peptic diseases.
+Particular areas of growth have occurred in hepatology, GI oncology, IBD, advanced endoscopy, esophagology and neurogastroenterology/GI motility.